About the BAC

-Submit Resume & Cover Letter for Coordinator for Certificate and Non-Matriculating Students
+Submit Resume & Cover Letter as one document for Coordinator of Education

 The Boston Architectural College seeks a Development Intern to help with a large donor database cleanup project as well as general support for the Office of Institutional Advancement.
 The Development Intern position is an excellent opportunity for someone interested in the field of development and fundraising and in learning about data cleanup and the importance of a healthy fundraising database—areas that are essential to the success of all nonprofit organizations.
 This position reports to the Director of Development and is an up-to-20-hour per week position, starting Summer 2015.
 This position is unpaid.
 College credit can be obtained upon request.

 Qualifications and Requirements: Attention to detail and discretion, excellent interpersonal and organizational skills, and computer literacy with a working knowledge of MS Office, (especially Excel) are required.
 Knowledge of (or a willingness to learn) Raiser's Edge and an interest and enthusiasm to learn about development are preferred.

-Submit Resume & Cover Letter for Development Intern
+Submit Resume & Cover Letter as one document for Development Intern